KarlHajal/Raymarcher/README.md

 ]
 ```

-This was very challenging since it meant that the way we were going through the primitives in the exercise session wouldn't do the trick since we cannot iterate through the shapes one primitive at a time and in any order.
-Our new solution involved creating a ShapesCombination struct in the shader which has information that allows us to locate each one of the two shapes:
+A ShapesCombination struct is used in the shader.
+It has information that allows us to locate each one of the two shapes:

 ```c
 struct ShapesCombination {